 WHEREAS, Section 150.12(D) of the Township Code of the Township of Voorhees requires that “every dwelling structure shall be built upon a lot with frontage upon a fully improved public street”; and

 WHEREAS, Quest and the Township of Voorhees have negotiated a Developer’s Agreement, which has been attached and made a part hereof, wherein Quest agreed to furnish, provide and supply all materials, labor, equipment, tools and appliances necessary and proper to complete the roadway improvements along the frontage of Block 10, Lot 8, and the Township shall thereafter assess Quest’s actual total costs and expenditures for the completion of the roadway improvements against Block 10, Lot 8, pursuant to Resolution No. 125-04, N.J.S.A.
 40:56-21 et seq. and other applicable law and upon collection of same Developer shall be reimbursed for the actual cost of such work in accordance with the procedure set forth in the Developer’s Agreement;

+WHEREAS, Quest and the Township of Voorhees have negotiated a Developer’s Agreement, which has been attached and made a part hereof, wherein Quest agreed to furnish, provide and supply all materials, labor, equipment, tools and appliances necessary and proper to complete the roadway improvements along the frontage of Block 10, Lot 8, and the Township shall thereafter assess Quest’s actual total costs and expenditures for the completion of the roadway improvements against Block 10, Lot 8, pursuant to Resolution No. 125-04, N.J.S.A.
+40:56-21 et seq. and other applicable law and upon collection of same Developer shall be reimbursed for the actual cost of such work in accordance with the procedure set forth in the Developer’s Agreement;